Mentor style teacher training recreates the traditional yoga model based on a strong and trusted relationship between student and teacher.

 The program is broken down into 12 Modules.
 Along with an introductory meeting, 11 other meetings will be scheduled upon completion of all assignments of that specific module.
 Meetings can be done in the studio or via Zoom.
 Typically they will run between 1-2 hours.
 Everyone is different, so the time between each meeting can run anywhere from no shorter than two weeks to no longer than one month.
 There will be continued communication via email between meetings.

 Having a regular daily practice is mandatory to transition from student to teacher.
 Therefore, based on my years of experience teaching and training others to teach, the main component of this program is a committed mat practice.
 You will also be required to participate in a total of 60 yoga classes.
 30 classes should be in person at the studio or a Zoom live stream class.
-The remaining classes will be from prerecorded classes uploaded to a private Facebook group.
-(A facebook account is required for this program.)
+The remaining classes will be from prerecorded classes uploaded to a private group on Vimeo.com.
 Along with the guided practices, you will be required to practice on your own the power yoga sequence you are learning to teach.
 Every yoga teacher should have their own personal practice.
 This does not mean being led in a class, it means at home, on your mat, with only yourself guiding your practice.

 You will be required to submit video recordings of yourself practice teaching.
 While a large group is not required, please be sure to have access to at least one person willing to be your “practice student”.
 You can teach either in person or via a Zoom session.

 A unlimited class pass – for studio or live stream – is included for 6 months.
 You will have unlimited access to the Facebook group recordings for 12 months or until you complete training.
 Whichever comes first.
 You have 12 months to complete the course.